Grey Wind and Robb Stark - by Amok ©

-|Died||In 299AL, at the Twins|
+|Died||In 299 AC, the Twins|

 A Game of Thrones

 Grey Wind is discovered along with his litter mates by Robb Stark and Jon Snow after the direwolves' mother has been killed by a stag.
 Like the other Stark direwolves, Grey Wind forms a special bond with his master.
 Like Robb, Grey Wind grows bold and faithful.
 Robb names him Grey Wind due to his fast speed when running.
-During Tyrion Lannister's return to Winterfell, Rickon Stark arrives with the direwolves, Summer, Grey Wind and Shaggydog in tow.
+During Tyrion Lannister's return to Winterfell, Rickon Stark arrives with the direwolves Summer, Grey Wind, and Shaggydog in tow.
 When they catch the scent of Tyrion, all three direwolves move in to corner him and Tyrion is only saved when the Starks call off their wolves.

-During Bran Stark's first ride on a horse since his fall, Robb, Grey Wind and Summer go off in search of deer, leaving Bran alone.
+During Bran Stark's first ride on a horse since his fall, Robb, Grey Wind, and Summer go off in search of deer, leaving Bran alone.
 A small party of wildlings come upon Bran and promptly try to rob him.
-Robb, Grey Wind and Summer return and a fight ensues.
+Robb, Grey Wind, and Summer return and a fight ensues.
 Grey Wind kills Wallen and then runs down another of the wildlings.
 All of the wildlings are killed except for Osha, who surrenders and is taken captive for further questioning.

 Grey Wind follows Robb around Winterfell and sits at his feet when he holds court.
 When Greatjon Umber menaces Robb during an audience, Grey Wind bites two of the lord's fingers off, helping Robb gain the respect of Umber and other Stark bannermen.
 During the War of the Five Kings, Grey Wind follows Robb into battle and adds significantly to Robb's fearsome reputation.
-At the Battle of the Whispering Wood, Grey Wind kills several men.
+At the battle in the Whispering Wood, Grey Wind kills several men.

 A Clash of Kings